 DAY 8 – PALMA + AIRPORT

 The trip ended as it started with tomato bread and orange juice, it doesn’t go but it really goes.
 This time we took the fast route to Palma, and in 30 minutes and 2 euros we were there.
-We repeat some of the spots from day one, Mistral for coffee, but this time the roastery, not the house, went to Olivaer Market, there was a nice indoor sitting (cold) area, came back to La Rosa, for the Spanish tortilla, that I was thinking about since day one, which ended up with vermouth feast and then we walked some more, entering all the shops that looked interesting to us.
-The trip to the airport as simple as on the way there, this was the only bus where they asked us to pay cash, and the trip finished with more vermouth at the La Rosa airport.
+We repeated some of the spots from day one, Mistral for coffee, but this time the roastery, not the house, went to Olivaer Market, there was a nice indoor sitting (cold) area, came back to La Rosa, for the Spanish tortilla, that I was thinking about since day one, which ended up with vermouth feast and then we walked some more, entering all the shops that looked interesting to us.
+The trip to the airport as simple as on the way there.
+This was the only bus where they asked us to pay cash, and the trip finished with more vermouth at the La Rosa airport.
 Oh wow I skipped the Celler de sa Premsa, one of the oldest, if not the oldest restaurants in Palma, with typical food and 3 course menu for 16 euros, basically you can try everything there.

 Trip from Soller to Palma – 5.20 euros for two and around 25 minutes by bus.